nfweb/nfweb-concept/project-brief.md

 A short text post with the ability to reference internal or external content (similar to a tweet or status update) including a preview of the referenced content.

 * internal content from the parent or other sites (promote events, stories etc)
-* external and 3rd party references to websites, media (image, video, audio)
+* external and 3rd party references to websites, files, media (image, video, audio, gallery, playlist)

 ####Venue
 Venues represent the usually recurring event locations of Nightfever evenings, but also other events.

 Fields: title, description, image, address

+####Statement
+Statements from visitors.

+Fields: body, cited_person

 ## Infrastructure & Environment